galaxyproject/training-material/topics/transcriptomics/tutorials/goenrichment/tutorial.md

 To perform functional enrichment analysis, we need to have:
 - A set of genes of interest (e.g., differentially expressed genes): **study set**
 - A set with all the genes to consider in the analysis: **population set** (which must contain the study set)
-- GO annotations, associating the genes in the population set to GO terms
+- **GO annotations**, associating the genes in the population set to GO terms
-- The GO ontology, with the description of GO terms and their relationships
+- The **GO ontology**, with the description of GO terms and their relationships

 For each GO term, we need to count the frequency (**k**) of genes in the study set (**n**) that are associated to the term, and the frequency (**K**) of genes in the population set (**N**) that are associated to the same term.
 Then we test how likely would it be to obtain at least **k** genes associated to the term if **n** genes would be randomly sampled from the population, given the frequency **K** and size **N** of the population.